KashmereLabs/twitter_candlestick_feed_archives/README.md

 # Twitter Candlestick feed archives

-**Collects timeseries data from Binance and combines it with Twitter chatter for the base token including tweet text and sentiment data points.**
+**Collects timeseries data from Binance, combines it with Twitter chatter for the base token including tweet text and sentiment data points and archives it to Arweave permaweb.**

 ## What can this datafeed be used for